olawumiezeh/DATA-ANALYSIS-PROJECT/README.md

 1. Shoes is the best selling product with total quantity sold to be 14,402 and realising #613,380 as total sales
-   - South Region made the highest sales of shoes which is #546,300 -February 2024 had the highest sales of shoes which is #298,800
+   - South Region made the highest sales of shoes which is #546,300
+   - February 2024 had the highest sales of shoes which is #298,800
-4. Socks is the least selling product with #180,785 as total sales
+2. Socks is the least selling product with #180,785 as total sales
-5. Best performing Region is South having total sales of #927,820
+3. Best performing Region is South having total sales of #927,820
    - products sold in the south are shoes, gloves and socks.
-Hat, shirt and jacket did not realise any sale
+Hat, Shirt and Jacket did not record any sale
+   - Socks made the least sales in South Region with total sales of #133,920
+4. North Region made the total sales of #387,000
+   - products sold in the North are shirt, hat and jacket.
+Shoes, Jacket and Gloves did not record any sale
+   - Shirt made the highest sales in the North with total sales of #248,000
+   - Hat made the least sales in the North with total sales of #34,720
+5. West Region made the tota sales of #300,345
+   - Products sold in the west are hat, gloves,
+   - Hat made the highest sales in the West with total sales of #174,300
+   - Shoes made the least sales in the West with total sales of #29,880
+7. East Region made the total sales of #485,925
+   - Products sold in the East are shirts ,hat, jacket and shoes.Socks and gloves did not record any sale
+   - Shirt made the highest sales in the East with total sales of 237,600
+   - Shoes made the least sales in the East with total sales of #37,200 **Overall**, Best Selling product is Shoes and least selling product is socks